alfille/eMission/help/AllPatients.md

 Arrive here from the *__All Patients__* button on [Main Menu](/help/MainMenu.md).

 *This is a sortable list of all the patients.
-It is a common starting point for your work, allowing you to select a particular patient and chart data or plan operations.*
+It is a common starting point for your work, allowing you to select a particular patient and record information or plan operations.*

-Note that currently, no patient is selected and so the *__Review/Edit Patient__* button is not active.
+Columns include:
+* Name
+* Operation
+  * Most recent operation
+  * *Enter new procedure* is a placeholder if no operation yet
+* Date of most recent operation (if any)
+* Surgeon

 ___